Efficient planning to avoid common underfloor heating mistakes

 This issue is most likely to occur on refurbishment or retrofit projects.
 For instance, an existing room has been extended; the original area may have traditional wood flooring and floor joists, whereas the extension could have a modern screeded floor.

 A traditional wooden joisted system floor should typically require Spreader Plates or an Underfit system, whereas a screeded floor would need a Staple or Cliprail system.
-Differing UFH systems would normally require different operating water temperatures, but due to the flexibility of the Aura thermostats and with the inclusion of a Floor Sensing Probe it’s possible to strike a balance between the two systems.
+Differing UFH systems would normally require different operating water temperatures, but due to the flexibility of the JG Underfloor Heating Controls and with the inclusion of a Floor Sensing Probe it’s possible to strike a balance between the two systems.

 In such scenarios, it is best to utilise the probe as a high limit sensor, which would prevent the screeded floor surface from becoming too hot, while the air sensor within the thermostat would continue to regulate the temperature of the room.